fortunejs/fortune/README.md

 app.initialize().then(() => server.listen(1337))
 ```

-Finally we need to call `initialize` before we do anything with the instance, since the setup is not declarative.
-This yields a HTTP API that conforms to the full [JSON API](http://jsonapi.org) specification, and a custom implementation of [Micro API](http://micro-api.org) specification.
+Finally we need to call `initialize` before we do anything with the instance.
+Then we can let the server listen, which yields a HTTP API that conforms to the full [JSON API](http://jsonapi.org) specification, and a custom implementation of [Micro API](http://micro-api.org) specification.
 By default, it is backed by an in-memory database, NeDB.

 ## License